SeleniumHQ/docker-selenium/README.md

 the purpose of the `SE_EVENT_BUS_HOST`, `SE_EVENT_BUS_PUBLISH_PORT` and `SE_EVENT_BUS_SUBSCRIBE_PORT` environment
 variables.

-In some cases, for example if you want to tag a node, it might be necessary to supply a custom stereotype to the node config.
-The environement variable `SE_NODE_STEREOTYPE` sets the stereotype entry in the node's `config.toml`.
+In some cases, for example, if you want to tag a node, it might be necessary to supply a custom stereotype to the node config.
+The environment variable `SE_NODE_STEREOTYPE` sets the stereotype entry in the node's `config.toml`.
 An example config.toml file can be found here: [Setting custom capabilities for matching specific Nodes](https://www.selenium.dev/documentation/grid/configuration/toml_options/#setting-custom-capabilities-for-matching-specific-nodes).

 Here is an example with the default values of these environment variables: